Adams Fellows for the Public Humanities Application

 3. A one-page letter from the applicant’s graduate advisor, explaining why the Adams Fellowship for the Public Humanities would be valuable for the candidate and how this applicant might contribute to the workshop’s activities.

-Applicant Selection Process: Applications are due by 5:00 PM on August 31, 2018; the applicant’s CV and statement of interest should be emailed as a pdf attachment to Dr. Max Owre at Carolina Public Humanities (email@example.com).
+Applicant Selection Process: Applications are due by 5:00 PM on September 6, 2019; the applicant’s CV and statement of interest should be emailed as a pdf attachment to Dr. Max Owre at Carolina Public Humanities (email@example.com).
 The letter from the faculty advisor should be submitted separately by the professor as a pdf attachment to the same email address.
-The Adams Fellowship Selection Committee will include faculty from various departments, and the Fellowship recipients will be announced by September 17, 2018.
+The Adams Fellowship Selection Committee will include faculty from various departments, and the Fellowship recipients will be announced by the end of September.